 Ongoing Inspection and Asset Integrity Assessment

 IGS standard Quality Control (QC) practices include the final inspection of the work scope and the generation of an electronic thickness record with mapped electromagnetic stand-off gauge readings on a defined reference grid across the area of the vessel clad with HVTS.
 This record, as well as selected bench marked locations, are used for later inspections to confirm, in service, that the HVTS cladding has maintained its integrity and no metal loss had occurred.
 IGS has developed inspection technologies for external, on-line verification of the internal cladding integrity by through vessel wall scanning.

 Unlike organic coating systems, HVTS metallic claddings are robust, long-term durable solutions with high mechanical toughness, abrasion, and steam out resistance and wide service temperature and pressure ranges.
 Their use can substantially decrease the vessel life cycle cost and can allow plant inspection teams to extend the required inspection intervals and vessel intervention, on these critical pieces of process equipment.

-The installation of IGS HVTS claddings as a corrosion mitigation strategy will reduce the future maintenance costs, repair requirements, and downtime of a flare KO drum.
+The installation of IGS HVTS claddings as a corrosion mitigation strategy will reduce the future maintenance costs, repair requirements, and downtime of a flare KO drum or pot.
 Ensuring that the flare system is continually available as required for the safe operation of the plant.